brittanyrw/emojiscreen/README.md

 ### We will add Issues to this project throughout the month but there will be many times where there are no Issues avaliable.
 When that happens, we ask that you move on to another project for Hacktoberfest.

-Do not submit Pull Requests unless you have been assigned an Issue to complete.
-Please respect these guidelines.
+Please do not submit Pull Requests unless you have been assigned an Issue to complete.
 Thanks!

 ## Other Contribution Guidelines